Keithagy/dsa-system-design/py/133_Clone_Graph/explanation.md

         if not node:
             return None

-        # Dictionary to store the mapping of original nodes to cloned nodes
+        # Hash map to store the mapping of original nodes to cloned nodes
-        cloned: Dict[Node, Node] = {}
+        cloned = {}

-        def dfs(original: 'Node') -> 'Node':
+        def dfs(node):
-            # If the node is already cloned, return the cloned node
+            # If we've already cloned this node, return the cloned version
-            if original in cloned:
+            if node in cloned:
-                return cloned[original]
+                return cloned[node]

             # Create a new node with the same value
-            copy = Node(original.val)
+            copy = Node(node.val)

-            # Add the mapping to the dictionary
+            # Add it to our hash map
-            cloned[original] = copy
+            cloned[node] = copy

-            # Recursively clone the neighbors
+            # Recursively clone all neighbors
-            for neighbor in original.neighbors:
+            for neighbor in node.neighbors:
                 copy.neighbors.append(dfs(neighbor))

             return copy